lparolari/structural-variations-analysis/docs/README.md

 a full comprehension of the program one should read the source code which, we belive, is readable, documented and self-contained.

-Note also that programs are not very fast: they take up a lot of memory by preallocating all the data structures and keeping in memory the whole sam file.
+Note also that programs are not very optimized: they take up a lot of memory by preallocating all the data structures and keeping in memory the whole sam file.
 Obviuously, this is a very bad drowback in case of professional software but in this case we preferred to keep the code